vega/vega-plus/README.md

 ## Demo
 1. Run `cd scalable-vega`.
 2. Run `yarn` to install dependences.
+3. Run `pip install requirements.txt`
-3. Run `python server.py server.config.json postgresql.config.json` to start the application server.
+4. Run `python server.py server.config.json postgresql.config.json` to start the application server.
-4. In another terminal window, run `cd /path/to/dev/repos/scalable-vega`.
+5. In another terminal window, run `cd /path/to/dev/repos/scalable-vega`.
-5. Run `yarn start` to start the web server.
+6. Run `yarn start` to start the web server.
-6. Open a browser tab to localhost:1234.
+7. Open a browser tab to localhost:1234.
-7. Upload the cars dataset from `/path/to/dev/repos/scalable-vega/data/cars.json`.
+8. Upload the cars dataset from `/path/to/dev/repos/scalable-vega/data/cars.json`.
-8. Upload the cars Vega spec from `/path/to/dev/repos/scalable-vega/specs/cars_average_transform_successor.json`.
+9. Upload the cars Vega spec from `/path/to/dev/repos/scalable-vega/specs/cars_average_transform_successor.json`.

 ## Unit Tests (Only do it after Installation and Demo)
 1. Close down web and application server.